Welcome to Crabapple Crossing's

 My name is Jessica Lundy and I am the School Counselor for Crabapple Crossing Elementary.
-This is my second year as a Crabapple Colt.
+This is my third year as a Crabapple Colt.
 I received my Master's in Education and Education Specialist degrees in Professional School Counseling from Georgia State University.
 I received my Bachelor's Degree in Psychology & Child & Family Development from The University of Georgia.
 GO DAWGS!
 I am currently a Nationally Certified Counselor (NCC) and a Licensed Professional Counselor (LPC).
-I have a passion for Play-Based Counseling and I am working towards becoming a Registered Play Therapist (RPT).
-In my free time, I enjoy running races, riding my bike, visiting parks, exploring new restaurants, shopping, watching Netflix series, and drinking coffee!
+I have a passion for Play-Based Counseling and I am a Registered Play Therapist (RPT).
+In my free time, I enjoy going to Pure Barre Studio, running races, riding my bike, visiting parks, exploring new restaurants, shopping, watching Netflix series, and drinking coffee!
 I am thrilled to be a Crabapple Colt and work with so many great families and kiddos.
 It's going to be a great school year!

 The mission of the Crabapple Crossing Counseling Department is to deliver a Comprehensive School Counseling Program that engages all students to be successful, lifelong learners with a focus on academic achievement, socio-emotional awareness, and career development.